HL7/fhir-registry-protocols-ig/input/pagecontent/test_plan.md

 ##### Preconditions
 * The Registry has implemented the Registry Submission Definition Creator or Registry Submission Definition Repository actor
 * The Logical Model/StructureDefinition is available for search and retrieval
-* The Registry Submission Definition Repository or Registry Submitter have knowedge of the model to be retrieved (identifier, name, etc.)
+* The Registry Submission Definition Repository or Registry Submitter have knowledge of the model to be retrieved (identifier, name, etc.)

 ##### Test Steps
 1. Using a FHIR query, the actor queries for available logical models, e.g., :